 Suối Tiên (Fairy stream)

 This is a small stream next to Hòn Rơm because it’s hidden behind a sand dune, so not everyone knows it.
 So, to get to Suối Tiên, you have to find the way to Huỳnh Thúc Kháng (Mũi né ward, Phan Thiết), then ask the people here the way to the stream.
 For the most part, the water does not flow fast, about ankle-deep, and no more than the knee even at its deepest.
 Therefore, visitors come here often carrying shoes, walking barefoot to enjoy the coolness of the steam.
 Along the stream, there are many paths leading up to the sand dunes.
 You can follow them to see the whole view of the stream from above.
 On one side is a row of immense green coconuts, on the other side is a wall of sand with two colours.
 Coming here, visitors seem to be immersed in the pure wild beauty.
 Although it only takes about an hour for the journey to discover Suối Tiên, many people still spend a whole day having fun in the fairyland.

 Mũi Né fishing village

-The village is located on Huỳnh Thúc Kháng street, about 7kms from the center of the town.
-The fishing village lies along the coast, overlooking a splendid view of hundreds of colorful fishing boats moored in here.
+The village is located on Huỳnh Thúc Kháng Street, about 7kms from the centre of the town.
+The fishing village lies along the coast, overlooking a splendid view of hundreds of colourful fishing boats moored in here.
 The best time to visit the village is in the early morning when hundreds of fishing boats come back from the sea after their catching time.
-There is also a harbor where you can purchase fresh seafood or enjoy steamed crabs, shellfish…on the spot from local vendors.
+There is also a harbour where you can purchase fresh seafood or enjoy steamed crabs, shellfish…on the spot from local vendors.